YellowJacketLinux/LFS/03-Repository-Macro.md

 : Graphical programs that require a Graphical Desktop Environment but are not part of a *specific* Desktop Environment.
 For example, Firefox and Thunderbird.

+___4.pyworld.___
+: Python 3 modules that are of interest to Python programmers and students but are not specifically needed by any programs in LFS.

 ___5.mate.___
 : The MATE Graphical Desktop Environment.